NinaZumel/dark_tales_sleuth/content/austin-philips/a-dead-letter.md

 So, staring into the fire, resolutely avoiding his face, I began, because I knew it was the only way to make him believe and understand.

 "It was last week, on night duty, about this time, in the office here.
 The sorting tables were clear, just as they are now.
 I had taken the letters round to the postmen's benches, and was going to have a sit down and a rest and a cup of tea.
 But before I did so I had another look at the sorting tables, just to see that I hadn't left anything on them, though I knew I hadn't.
-You know how one does that ?"
+You know how one does that?"

 "I know," said the boy at my side.
 "Just as a painter looks at a picture when he's finished it—as any man who's done a job looks when he's glad the job's done."